Higher algebra of $A_\infty$ and $\Omega B As$-algebras in Morse theory II: -morphisms

 Studying higher algebra of \Ainf -algebras means that we will be concerned with the higher homotopy theory of \Ainf -algebras.
 Typically, the questions arising are the following ones.
 Homotopies being defined, what is now a good notion of a homotopy between homotopies ?
 And of a homotopy between two homotopies between homotopies ?
 And so on.
 Higher algebra is a general term standing for all problems that involve defining coherent sets of \emph{higher homotopies} (also called \emph{$n$-morphisms}) when starting from a basic homotopy setting.

 The sections following the definition of \Ainf -homotopies will then be concerned with defining a good notion of $n$-morphisms between \Ainf -algebras, i.e. such that \Ainf -morphisms correspond to 0-morphisms and \Ainf -homotopies to 1-morphisms.
 This will be done using the viewpoint of section~\ref{alg:ss:recoll-def}, which defines the category of \Ainf -algebras as a full subcategory of the category of dg-coalgebras.
 Sections~\ref{alg:ss:some-def}~and~\ref{alg:ss:n-morph-ainf} consist in a pedestrian approach to the construction of these $n$-morphisms, and section~\ref{alg:ss:resume-n-ainf} sums it all up.
-We postpone moreover all sign computations to section~\ref{alg:ss:signs-n-ainf-morph}.
+In section~\ref{alg:ss:equivalent-definition} we moreover introduce an equivalent definition of $n$-morphisms, that we will need in section~\ref{fd:ss:open-question-plus-result} of part~\ref{p:simplicial}.
+We postpone all sign computations to section~\ref{alg:ss:signs-n-ainf-morph}.